Global Payroll 20 min

 Provide comprehensive training

-To avoid lawsuits, it’s important to provide regular training for leaders, hiring managers, interviewers, and the rest of your organization.
+To avoid business lawsuits, it’s important to provide regular training for leaders, hiring managers, interviewers, and the rest of your organization.
 This training should include the globally compliant policies discussed above as well as content unique to specific locations.

 Adopt remote-first recruiting practices and work culture